PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    ```

    This will automatically reboot the device after the root-fs update.
+   It is recommended to delete old `tar` files from the `scratch` partition after update finish.

    In order to see the help menu run

    ```